lisateichmann/dnb_trans_networks/README.md

 > Cool buttons to have that match figures - clicking these automatically sets some configuration and updates the visualization to show that state
 > Top 50 authors (by degree)

-- [ ] Double check how the dendogram is drawn - 2 v 6 splits or something

 ## Technical Details